1992 Cairo earthquake: Earthquake characteristics

 The earthquake was felt throughout most of northern Egypt, in Alexandria, Port Said and as far south as Asyut, and in southern Israel.
 The calculated focal mechanism suggests that this event originated on a WNW-ESE or W-E trending normal fault with a small strike-slip component.
 The aftershocks extended about 11 km to the south-east of the main shock epicentre, indicating unidirectional rupture propagation.
 The estimated fault rupture length was also 11 km.
 The earthquake consisted of two sub-events, the second located about 27 km south-east of the first.

 Response

-The government was criticized for not doing much to respond.
-On the other hand, Islamic fundamentalist groups such as the Muslim Brotherhood stepped in to provide aid.
+The government was criticized for its lack of action.
+Islamic fundamentalist groups such as the Muslim Brotherhood stepped in to provide aid.